-376.9.2 ON-CALL POLICE CHAPLAINS
+376.9.1 ON-CALL POLICE CHAPLAINS

 - (a) As volunteers with his/her own personal and professional commitments, the Chaplains are not mandated to be on-call ever day and/or at all hours.
 For purposes of requesting a Chaplain for personal needs of a department or family member, or for a member of the general public, a rotational on-call list will be established and maintained in the Watch Commander's office. - (b) The call-out list will list all available Chaplains and his/her contact numbers in the order in which he/she should be called upon, with a different Chaplain topping the list each month.
 If the first Chaplain listed is unable to respond, then the next Chaplain should be called until either an available Chaplain is reached, or the list is exhausted. - (c) If the list is exhausted, the Watch Commander should consider requesting a Chaplain from another police or fire agency (PHPD, VCSO, OFD, VCFD, etc.). - (d) The on-duty Chaplain may be called on to assist public safety personnel in a variety of situations, including but not limited to: - 1.
 Death notifications and assistance; - 2.
 Traffic collisions involving serious injury to provide comfort to the injured and their families; - 3.
-Attempted or potential suicide victims and/or families of victims: - 4.
+Attempted or potential suicide victims and/or families of victims; - 4.
 Domestic Violence In these situations a Chaplain may wish to respond to the scene, make appointments for counseling or may make referrals as the need may indicate. - (e) Chaplains will not be left alone at residences without the Watch Commander's approval and the agreement of the Chaplain. - (f) Chaplains may be asked, but do so at their discretion, to: - 1.
 Conduct funerals; - 2.
 Perform weddings; - 3.
 As requested, may participate in community functions, ceremonies and act as a liaison between our agency and the community; - 4.
-Assist public safety personnel and the many people they contact in any other function of the clergy profession as requested.
+Assist public safety personnel and the many people they contact in any other function of the clergy profession as requested. - (g) The on duty Chaplain, when called out, will notify the on-scene commander of his presence.